ministryofjustice/security-guidance/docs/email-authentication-guide.md

 [Domain Keys Identified Mail \(DKIM\)](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) should be enabled for all MoJ email domains.
 DKIM enables automatic filtering or rejection of emails that fail DKIM verification.

 -   DKIM can verify a sender domain by looking up the sender's public key published in the DNS.
-You can then determine if an email has been tampered with during transit, for example during a “Man-In-The-Middle” attack.
+You can then determine if an email has been tampered with during transit, for example during a "Man-In-The-Middle" attack.
 -   A valid digital signature provides assurance that the hashed content has not been modified since the signature was affixed to the email message.
 -   The MoJ enforces DKIM controls to help users identify communication tampering attacks by sending the messages directly to the spam folder, instead of to the user Inbox.
 -   DKIM **SHALL** be used across the MoJ, including by executive agencies and ALBs.